-A provision for impairment of trade receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of the receivables.
+A provision for impairment of trade receivables, expected credit loss allowance, is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments (more than 30 days overdue) are considered indicators that the trade receivable is impaired.
-The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
+The Group makes use of the simplified approach in accounting for trade and other receivables and records the loss allowance as lifetime expected credit losses.
+The amount of the allowance is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the consolidated statement of comprehensive income within 'other expenses'.
 When a trade receivable is uncollectible, it is written off against the allowance account for trade receivables.
 Subsequent recoveries of amounts previously written off are credited against 'other expenses' in the consolidated income statement.